Opening hook

 |---|---|---|

 | Citing “Chapter 5” when the edition has a prologue labeled as Chapter 0 | Over‑reliance on a single source edition | Always verify the TOC of the exact copy you’re using.
-And |
+Think about it: |

-| Ignoring supplemental material | Forewords, afterwords, and author’s notes often contain crucial context.
-Now, | |
+| Ignoring supplemental material | Forewords, afterwords, and author’s notes often contain crucial context. | Treat these as “extra chapters” for discussion, even if they aren’t numbered. |

 Final Thoughts

 So, next time you open the book, pause at the table of contents, note the 24 distinct waypoints, and let them guide you through the narrative’s twists, scientific wonders, and timeless moral questions.
-Still, may each chapter bring you closer to the story’s heart—and may your own journey through the text be as wondrous as the one the characters embark upon.
+May each chapter bring you closer to the story’s heart—and may your own journey through the text be as wondrous as the one the characters embark upon.
 Happy reading, and enjoy the ride through time and space!

 Extending the Framework: Cross‑Curricular Possibilities